 3.1.6

 Vegetables should be cut into large pieces rather than small so that less surface-area is exposed to the atmosphere for oxidation.
 Vegetables should be cut and sliced immediately before cooking.
 Exposing cut vegetables to strong sunlight gradually destroys vitamins.
+Keep the skins on wherever possible.

 3.1.7

-Vegetables for salads should be shredded or finely chopped just before serving to conserve vitamin C.
+Vegetables for salads should be washed thoroughly under running water before peeling and cutting.
+They should be shredded or finely chopped just before serving to conserve vitamin C.

 3.1.8